Luge: Risks

 As with many extreme sports, luging has risks.
 Though most injuries involve bumps, bruises, broken bones and concussions, fatalities do occasionally occur.
 Georgian luger Nodar Kumaritashvili suffered a fatal crash during his final practice run for the 2010 Winter Olympics on the Whistler Sliding Centre in Whistler, British Columbia, Canada.
 Hours later, the International Luge Federation concluded that the accident was caused by a steering error and not a track error; nevertheless, changes to the track were made before the re-opening.
+The coroner's report differed somewhat, saying that the accident was brought on by several factors including the high speed of the track and its technical difficulty.
+He wrote "Mr. Kumaritashvili was [probably] sliding faster than ever before in his life, and was attempting to go even faster, while simultaneously struggling to learn the intricacies of the track and the dynamics it created."
 Kumaritashvili was the fourth athlete to die while in preparation for a Winter Olympics competition, following speed skier Nicolas Bochatay, aged 27, who died while preparing for the Albertville 1992 games; and British luger Kazimierz Kay-Skrzypecki and skier Ross Milne, aged 19, who both died in the run-up to the Innsbruck 1964 games.

 Governing body

 The sport of luge is governed by the Fédération International de Luge de Course (FIL, International Luge Federation).
 The FIL is based in Salzburg, Austria, and includes 53 member nations.
 It has traditionally had a dominant number of German-speaking representatives.

 The following persons have been president of the FIL: